-If LCB File No. R002-22 is not approved, NAC Chapter 441A will not be in compliance with the requirements set forth in SB 211.
+If LCB File No. R002-22 is not approved, NAC Chapter 441A will not follow the requirements set forth in SB 211.

 APPLICABILITY OF PROPOSED AMENDMENT

 These regulations will apply statewide to all emergency medical services providers in a hospital or primary care setting.